Inside: Make easy DIY dreamcatchers with this how to make dream catcher patterns

 4. Take contrasting yarn and start wrapping around the frame of the hoop.
 This also ensures the yarn won’t slip and move.

 5. Lastly, you’ll want to glue “good dreams” into the web.
 I used neon aquarium rocks and painted some small shells.
-Rocks or beads can be used as well.
+You can use rocks or beads as well.

-Packaging the gift up to give to your favorite ladies and encourage them to dream those bold dreams.
+Packaging this DIY dreamcatcher to give to your favorite ladies and encourage them to dream those bold dreams.

 PS.
-While you have the yarn out creating this pretty woven yarn wreath and this yarn kids fort are both great ideas.
+We hope you enjoyed this how to make dreamcatcher patterns tutorial, and while you have the yarn out creating this pretty woven yarn wreath and this yarn kids fort are both great ideas.

 Project design and gorgeous photography by Carly Taylor for A Subtle Revelry.